-Large corporations and franchises have massive amounts to spend and there’s no competing with them.
+Large corporations, certain partnerships and franchises often have massive amounts to spend and there’s no competing with them.
 Fortunately, you don’t have to.

 When it comes to niche marketing vs general marketing, SEO is one of your best business partners.
 While you focus on your loyal customers, SEO will bring in new ones.

 Potential customers will generally perform a search before reaching out to a service or product.